mittulmandhan/java-interview-prep/27 StringBuffer class/README.md

 * String represents fixed-length, immutable character sequences while StringBuffer represents growable and writable character sequences thats why StringBuffer is called mutable class.
 * StringBuffer class provides syncronization and data in  each thread is thread safe.
 * When there are multiple threads and we need syncronization then StringBuffer is recommended to use because in StringBuilder does not provide syncronization and thread safety.
+* StringBuffer methods can write original character sequence in it.

 ## StringBuffer Constructors